Red Wine Pasta Sauce

 About Red Wine Pasta Sauce

 Red Wine Pasta Sauce is a delicious combination of crushed tomatoes, Italian herbs, and the star ingredient – red wine.
-It is a nice change from the traditional marinara sauce and a great option to use that leftover bottle of wine.
+It is a nice change from the traditional marinara sauce and a great option to use that leftover red wine bottle.

 This recipe is also gluten-free and vegetarian.
 By replacing honey with any vegan sweetener, you can make it vegan-friendly too.